euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 take care of all this, do a lookup and automatically perform initialization if the lookup fails.
 Of course the ``jobject`` mentioned in these declarations must not be an arbitrary ``jobject``, but one that extends ``org.python.core.PyObject``.
 Singleton cases are also tested and processed appropriately. ``NULL`` converts to ``NULL``.
-Though we currently see no use-case for it, one can use the declarations in ``JyNI.h`` as JyNI C-API.
-With the conversion methods one could write hybrid extensions that do C-, JNI- and Python-calls natively.
+Though we currently see no use case for it, one can use the declarations in ``JyNI.h`` as JyNI C-API.
+With the conversion methods one could write hybrid extensions that do C, JNI and Python calls natively.

 Global interpreter lock (GIL) .............................
 The global interpreter lock is a construction in CPython that prevents multiple threads from running Python code in the same process.
 It is usually acquired when the execution of a Python script begins and released when it ends.
 However, a native extension and some parts of native CPython code can release and re-acquire it by inserting the ``Py_BEGIN_ALLOW_THREADS`` and ``Py_END_ALLOW_THREADS`` macros.
 This way, an extension can deal with multiple threads and related things like input events (f.i.
 Tkinter needs this).

 In contrast to that, Jython does not have a GIL and allows multiple threads at any time, using Java's threading architecture.
 Since native extensions were usually developed for CPython, some of them might rely on the existence of a GIL and might produce strange behaviour if it was missing.
 So JyNI features a GIL to provide most familiar behaviour to loaded extensions.
-To keep the Java-parts of Jython GIL-free and have no regression to existing multithreading features, the JyNI GIL is only acquired when a thread enters native code and released when it enters Java-code again – either by returning from the native call or by performing a Java call to Jython code.
+To keep the Java parts of Jython GIL-free and have no regression to existing multithreading features, the JyNI GIL is only acquired when a thread enters native code and released when it enters Java code again – either by returning from the native call or by performing a Java call to Jython code.
 Additionally, it is not really global (thus calling it “GIL” is a bit misleading), since it only affects threads in native code.
 While there can always be multiple threads in Java, there can only be one thread in native code at the same time (unless the above mentioned macros are used).

 A real-world example: Tkinter